geosync-ai/unitopia-hub/docs/components/ticketing/README.md

 ## TicketDialog

 ### Purpose
-Modal dialog for creating and editing tickets with comprehensive form fields.
+Modal dialog for creating and editing tickets with comprehensive form fields, presented in a wider modal with an organized grid layout.

 ### Usage
 ```jsx